bokulich-lab/mishmash/README.md

   --output_file
 ```
 where:
-- `--pubmed_central_ids` is space-separated list of PubMed Central IDs to perform the pdf analysis on.
+- `--pmc_list` is space-separated list of PubMed Central IDs to search for associated INSDC accession IDs e.g. the PMC ID **PMC6240460** for [the 2017 article by Naymagon et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6240460/)
 - `--output_file` specifies the output file to write the analysis to.

 ## Contributions